Pete Bush

 Around 2008, Pete Bush made a small thing.
 A wine bottle holder shaped like a batter at the plate, ready to hit one out and trot around the bases.

 It was clever.
-It sold online and in gift shops.
+It sold tens of thousands online and in gift shops.
 It earned compliments at dinner parties.
 And for a while, that was enough.

 Right — Pete's original 2008 sketch · Face Side